shighton/rnaML2/README.md

 The images are split into two categories which are either "hit" or "miss"

-Images may be found in the src folder as 'targetFind.png' and 'targetMiss.png'
+Images may be found in the src/lib folder as 'targetFind.png' and 'targetMiss.png'

 These images will be passed into a Convolutional Neural Network (along with their labels) using Python to determine patterns and predict whether validation/test microRNA strands will bind to larger mRNA strands